-- 2.4 The total volume of DMAT BOA and DMAT BSAA actions removed in 2019/20 was 414MWh, which represents a 98% reduction from a total of 20,312MWh in 2018/19 and shows a significant improvement by reducing the DMAT following the last review in 2018. - 2.5 We also provided a view of the distribution of DMAT Tagged BOAs and BSAAs.
+- 2.4 The total volume of DMAT BOA and DMAT BSAA actions removed in 2021/22 was 343MWh, with 173MWh being removed so far in 2022/23. - 2.5 We also provided a view of the distribution of DMAT Tagged BOAs and BSAAs.
 37% of DMAT Tagged actions had a volume between -0.01MWh and 0.01MWh.
 This suggests that there could be an argument to reduce the DMAT even further to 0.01MWh.
-Whilst this may be a further improvement, Elexon do not feel there is sufficient evidence at this time to make this change whilst there is a known Settlement System issue that causes erroneous BOAs. - 2.6 Elexon also provided some analysis following the introduction of Virtual Lead Party (VLP) BM Units participating in the Balancing Mechanism from April 2020.
-This analysis showed that 1% of all VLP BM Unit Bids and 1.2% of VLP BM Unit Offers were removed with DMAT tagging.
-This is comparable to the percentage of all BOAs removed by DMAT Tagging in for all BM Units, showing the DMAT of 0.1MWh is not unfairly removing BOAs by VLPs, which are expected to be smaller in magnitude. - 2.7 Elexon's full analysis, included as part of the paper presented to the ISG, is provided in Attachment A.
+Whilst this may be a further improvement, Elexon do not feel there is sufficient evidence at this time to make this change whilst price spikes can occur from the truncating of National Grid balancing instructions as outlined in BSC Modification P10. - 2.6 Elexon also provided some analysis following the introduction of Virtual Lead Party (VLP) BM Units participating in the Balancing Mechanism from April 2020.
+This analysis showed that 4.3% of all VLP BM Unit Bids and 2.7% of VLP BM Unit Offers were removed with DMAT tagging.
+This is no longer comparable to the percentage of all BOAs removed by DMAT Tagging in for all BM Units (around 1%), showing the DMAT of 0.1MWh may impact BOAs by VLPs more than all BOAs.
+However, as the total number of DMAT Tagged BOAs from VLPs represents just 0.02% of BOAs, Elexon do not have sufficient evidence to reduce DMAT further. - 2.7 Elexon will continue to monitor the impact of DMAT tagging in the monthly System Price Analysis Report. - 2.8 Elexon's full analysis, included as part of the paper presented to the ISG, is provided in Attachment A.